Mikadifo/CognidyBackend/README.md

 ## 🌱 Development Workflow

-- Every task must be developed in a **new branch**, based on naming conventions:
+- Every task must be developed in a **new branch** based off the `dev` branch, based on naming conventions:

   - Features → `feature/<name>`
     Example: `feature/user-authentication`